ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

 	These OpenCL functions use events to signal their completion and synchronize execution.

-1. Execute the following command to to convert the timeline trace to wdb format and then load timeline trace in SDAccel GUI.
-You may need to close the previous opened SDAccel GUI.
+1. Execute the following command to to convert the timeline trace to wdb format and then load timeline trace in Vitis GUI.
+You may need to close the previous opened Vitis GUI.
    ```
    sdx_analyze trace -f wdb -i ./timeline_trace.csv
    sdx -workspace tmp --report timeline_trace.wdb